HTTP Client

 Session Management

-Use withSession to create a scoped client that includes a specific session header, useful for multi-turn conversations.
+Use withSession to create a scoped client that automatically includes a session identifier in every request.
+This is essential for testing multi-turn conversations.